evilcloud/dododo/README.md

-# DoDoDo - a microtask manager ad reductum
+# DoDoDo - ephermal microtask manager ad reductum

 ## What is this?

-A CLI microtask manager designed for simplicity.
-It acknowledges the temporary nature of tasks, encouraging users to see them as short-lived actions rather than overwhelming commitments.
-With Dododo, tasks are tools, not treasures.
+DoDoDo is a CLI microtask manager designed for simplicity.
+It acknowledges the fleeting nature of tasks, encouraging users to view them as brief actions rather than daunting commitments.
+At their core, tasks are human-made constructs — set up to help us organize life's complexities.
+However, these arbitrary criteria often become tyrants of our attention, emotions, guilt, and distractions, pulling us away from the actual goals we set out to achieve.

+With DoDoDo, tasks are tools, not treasures.
 They serve a purpose and then move on.
-In a world where life's chaos isn't always reflected in systematic methods, Dododo stands against the tyranny of productivity.
+Life is chaotic, and the strictness of tasks in such a world is absurd.
+This tool hopes to be a step towards liberation from the tyranny of productivity.

 ## Why Haskell?